tedchain/tedchain-technology/README.md

 This automatically works with any account of that format, where ``<address>`` is a valid base-58 address.

-.. note:: ``<address>`` is a base-58 address constructed in the same way a Bitcoin address for the same private and public key would be.
+Note: ``<address>`` is a base-58 address constructed in the same way a Bitcoin address for the same private and public key would be.

-.. _third-party-issuance-accounts:

 Third-party asset issuance accounts (``/asset/p2pkh/<address>/``)
 -----------------------------------------------------------------